Are you hoping to buy or adopt a puppy in the near future?

 Ideally, make an appointment to visit the litter your puppy comes from before paying any money.
 Understandably, some reputable breeders may ask that you not visit their home or place of business - especially during Covid-19.

 You may also be interested in a puppy that is being sold in a location far from you - so you can’t plan an actual visit to see the litter.

 In either case, it’s entirely reasonable to request a video call.
 No scammer would allow you to see their face, and of course, they wouldn’t have puppies to show on video!

 Fraudsters with pirated pictures from reputable breeders will be in a tight spot when you ask for photos of the puppy’s parents.

-They will have to either pirate more photos or stop the deal.
+They will have to go find more photos or stop moving forward with the deal.
 If they hesitate to give you pictures or claim that they threw the pictures away, you can be confident you are dealing with a swindler.